Tezika/Refleciton/README.md

 ![](https://github.com/Tezika/ImageCache/blob/master/Reflection/p2.png)

  3. Explanation:
- * If you have noticed that the class within the id, 4, does not input any info, that's because `Gu` is an invalid class and be ruled out.
+ * If you have noticed that the class within id '4' does not input any info, that's because `Gu` is an invalid class and be ruled out.
  * Since some limitations of the relative path in Mac, before running it, please revise the code includes the info of absolute path.
 ```cpp
   const char* FILE_PATH = "/Users/Tezika/Projects/CodingLearn/Reflection_2/Test.txt";